steemit/smt-whitepaper/smt-manual/manual.md

 the market price.
 Even though few/no many tokens were sold, so even though the
 \textit{absolute} amount of STEEM in the reserve is still nearly/exactly the same as before, the reserve's value \textit{relative} to the now-lower market cap of the token has increased to the reserve ratio.
-This option is the ``pay now'' option.
+This option is the "pay now" option.

-Q:  Where's the ``don't pay'' option?
+Q:  Where's the "don't pay" option?

-A:  You have to come up with some answer to where the ``backing'' for newly emitted tokens will come from.
+A:  You have to come up with some answer to where the "backing" for newly emitted tokens will come from.
 Unless there's no emission.
-Or unless there's no ``backing'' for any tokens.
-So the ``don't pay'' option would be to have an SMT with either no emission, or no market maker.
+Or unless there's no "backing" for any tokens.
+So the "don't pay" option would be to have an SMT with either no emission, or no market maker.

 Q:  Don't fractional exponents require floating point to implement?